 Infinite Scroll module is a modern replacement for Pagination System and offers seamless browsing.

-1. Infinite Scroll addon consists of a “Go to top” button that allows visitors to reach the top section of the page within a fraction of seconds.
+2. Infinite Scrolling module consists of a “Go to top” button that allows visitors to reach the top section of the page within a fraction of seconds.

 One of the cons of Infinite Scrolling that we discussed above was it is difficult to navigate to the top of the page.
 The “Go to top” button in the Infinite Scroll module eliminates this problem.